molab-itp/p5mirror/README.md

 - How ?
   - command line scripts download your p5 sketches with associated media files
   - mark down files generated to list sketches and collections
-  - github pages friendly index file generated for your projects
+  - index file generated for your projects for github friendly pages

 ## Usage